Health officials brace for measles outbreak to grow as Saint John cases climb to 8

 No information about that individual has been released, but none of the confirmed cases to date are health-care workers, said Macfarlane.

-It would be naive of us not to say that we will have more cases.- Kimberly Barker, regional medical officer of health
+It would be naive of us not to say that we will have more cases.- Kimberley Barker, regional medical officer of health

 Health officials are contacting people who may have been exposed to the virus within the past 72 hours and urging them to get a dose of the measles, mumps, rubella (MMR) vaccine for added protection if they haven't already received a shot in the past 28 days.

-However, the number of cases is expected to climb, according to regional medical officer of health Dr. Kimberly Barker.
+However, the number of cases is expected to climb, according to regional medical officer of health Dr. Kimberley Barker.